e280/scute/README.md

 # scute — your lil buildy bundly buddy
 - `🐢 scute` cli is a zero-config static-site-generator
-- `🐙 octo` cli is a tiny simple multiplexer
+- `🐙 octo` cli is a tiny terminal multiplexer for watch routines
 - `@e280/scute` is a library for html templating

 ### get scute